Springer HR, 4 RBIs as Astros beat Blue Jays 7-4

 Collin McHugh (4-5) got one out, striking out Biggio to strand runners at second and third in the fourth.

+“It didn’t look like he had much life on his pitches,” Hinch said.
+“That’s why I took him out.”

+Hinch said he would speak to McHugh and provide an update Saturday on the right-hander’s status.

-Springer’s homer came off Trent Thornton (4-9), who is winless in five starts since an Aug.
+Thornton (4-9) is winless in five starts since an Aug.
 1 victory at Baltimore.
-The former Astros farmhand allowed four runs, three earned, and six hits in five innings.
+He allowed four runs, three earned, and six hits in five innings.

 Toronto opened the scoring in the second when Miley walked the bases loaded and catcher Robinson Chirinos was called for interference against McGuire.